einride/tsconfig/CONTRIBUTING.md

 ## Suggesting Changes

-A decision in Einride's frontend guild has to precede any changes to `tsconfig.json`.
+A decision in Einride's frontend guild has to precede any changes to the default TSconfig (`tsconfig.json`).

 ## Pull Request Guidelines